FctsFxns/schultzen-web/_works/LabDoingNothingMAIN.md

 **Context**

-Developed over several years through collaborations with artists, curators, cultural spaces, and temporary communities, The Laboratory of Doing Nothing occupies a central position within the artist’s transition towards collective, performative, and socially engaged methodologies.
+Developed over several years through collaborations with artists, curators, cultural spaces, and temporary communities, Doing Nothing Lab occupies a central position within the artist’s transition towards collective, performative, and socially engaged methodologies.

 The research unfolded across workshops, self-organised contexts, artistic residencies, public interventions, pedagogical situations, and collaborative processes, progressively transforming “doing nothing” from an individual gesture into a collective and political field of experimentation.